-At the time of writing this blog post in 2021, Shopify offers a 14-day free trial which I believe is totally enough to set up your store, customize it, add products, make some test sales, and other sales preparations, before even paying a dime.
+At the time of writing this blog post in 2021, Shopify offers a 14-day free trial which I believe is totally enough to set up your store, customize it, add products, make some test orders, and other sales preparations before even paying a single dime.

 Your store should look good, have a great and inviting look, and most importantly you have to make sure that every piece of the puzzle is in its place, that’s why a trial period is crucial.